nick-brown/Angular-Motto/README.md

 Angular-Motto
 =============

-An Angular project filled with examples from Todd Motto's opinionated styleguide.
+An Angular project filled with commented examples from Todd Motto's opinionated styleguide.